-Removing dead branches also known as “deadwood” from trees, especially large ones, is something that should be done by annually as part of routine tree maintenance.
+Removing dead branches also known as “deadwood” from trees, especially large ones, is something that should be done annually as part of routine tree maintenance.
 Because dead branches and no longer correctly secured to the tree, they do become very hazardous to persons and property when they eventually dislodge and fall from the tree.
 Even a very small dead branch can accelerate very quickly towards the ground and be fatal to adults or children who happened to be under the tree at the time.

-Removing dead branches is generally not a very expensive job, and you can expect to pay anywhere from $150-$350 depending on the tree type, size and obviously the number of dead branches that need to be removed.
+Removing dead branches is generally not a very expensive job, and you can expect to pay anywhere from $150-$350 depending on the tree type, size, and obviously the number of dead branches that need to be removed.

 Tree shaping styles to consider